miyako/4d-plugin-sfml-audio/README.md

 Parameter|Type|Description
 ------------|------------|----
 pitch|REAL|Perceived fundamental frequency of a sound.
 Default is ``1``.
-Changing the pitch modifies the playing speed too..
+Changing the pitch modifies the playing speed too.

 ```
 SOUND SET VOLUME (volume)